Updated on June 3, 2014 - What’s new »

 What Cookies Does Evernote Use?

-Below, we have provided a list of the categories of cookies found on our site, and a description of what those cookies do.
+We describe in this document the cookies and similar technologies found on our Service.
 Please check back here periodically, as we may update this information from time to time.

-Functional cookies are ones Evernote sets to help the web site work the way you expect it to.
+Functional cookies are ones Evernote sets to enable the website to work as intended.

-As described below, you may disable any of these functional cookies; but if you do so, then various functions of the web site may be unavailable to you or may not work the way you want them to.
+As described below, you may disable any of these functional cookies; but if you do so, then various functions of the web site may be unavailable to you or may not work as intended.

 Social Media Features

 When you visit a page on the Evernote web site that contains Social Features, your browser establishes a direct connection to the applicable social network’s servers.
-The Social Features provide the social networks with the information that you have accessed on Evernote’s site, and, if you are logged into the social network, your visit may be logged to your account on that service.
-For example, if you click the Facebook “Like” button, that information is transmitted from your browser directly to Facebook and stored by it.
-Even if you are not logged into the social network, or click on a Social Feature on the Evernote site, there is still a possibility that a Social Feature can transmit your IP address and cookie information to the operator of the social network.
+The Social Features inform the social networks what pages you have accessed on Evernote’s site, and, if you are logged into the social network, your visit may be logged to your account on that service.
+For example, if you click the Facebook “Like” button, that information is transmitted from your browser directly to Facebook and stored by them.
+Even if you are not logged into the social network, and do not click on a Social Feature on the Evernote site, there is still a possibility that a Social Feature can transmit your IP address and cookie information to the operator of the social network.
 We will not transmit information regarding your account contents to such social networks.

 - Facebook: https://www.facebook.com/about/privacy